-South Carolina worker compensation laws were originally written and designed to provide easy to obtain benefits for injured workers.
+South Carolina worker compensation laws were originally written and designed to provide easily obtained benefits for injured workers.
 However, all too often, injured workers in South Carolina are unfairly and wrongfully denied benefits.
 In these cases, injured workers can generally hire legal counsel and obtain the benefits they are being denied.
-Although the South Carolina Workers Compensation Act was designed to provide injured workers easily obtainable benefits, any worker facing serious injury at work should consult with an experienced workers compensation lawyer like Morris Law to determine their rights and maximize their benefits available under the Act.
+Although the South Carolina Workers Compensation Act was designed to provide injured workers easily obtainable benefits, any worker facing serious injury at work should consult with an experienced workers compensation lawyer like Morris Law Accident Injury Lawyers to determine their rights and maximize the benefits available under the Act.

 Temporary Total Disability Benefits (TTD)

 Temporary Total Disability benefit refers to the compensation pay an injured employee receives while the doctor has placed them out of work.
 The injured workers' compensation rate is calculated via a formula set by the South Carolina Workers Compensation Commission.
 The compensation rate is the average weekly wage (aww) multiplied by .667.

 An injured worker’s average weekly wage under the South Carolina Worker’s Compensation Act is an average of the employee’s gross weekly wages.
 The aww is calculated by averaging the employees' 4 quarters of wages prior to the quarter they were injured.
 In other words, you would not use the quarter in which the employee was injured in to calculate his or her aww.
 But what if the employee has not worked for the employer for a year or more?
 If that were the case, the injured employee would have two options to calculate their average weekly wage.
 The employee could calculate their wage by averaging their gross pay per week from their hire date through the date of the injury, or the employer could use a similarly situated employee’s wages to calculate the average weekly wage.